World Kid Lit Month FAQs

 Everyone, everywhere!
 It’s a completely open event for anyone to take part in.
 Young or old, children’s books are for everyone.
 You might use the month to tell others about your favourite international authors, or it might be a time to broaden your reading and diversify your bookshelves.
 If you use social media, please share what you read and discover with the hashtag #WorldKidLitMonth!

-Do you have any images I can use on social media?
+Do you have any images I can use to promote World Kid Lit Month?

 Why is World Kid Lit Month in September?